-The RNS System has demonstrated safety and effectiveness in individuals who average three or more disabling seizures per month over the three most recent months (with no fewer than two seizures in any month) but has not been evaluated in individuals with less frequent seizures.
-Individuals who are not candidates for resective epilepsy surgery and have few treatment options may benefit from the RNS System.
+The U.S. Food and Drug Administration (FDA) approved the NeuroPace RNS System in 2013 (P100026) for the adjunctive treatment of medically intractable focal epilepsy in adults with frequent and disabling seizures (motor partial seizures, complex partial seizures, and/or secondarily generalized seizures), who have undergone diagnostic testing that localized no more than two epileptogenic foci and are refractory to two or more antiepileptic medications.
+The RNS System has demonstrated safety and effectiveness in patients who average three or more disabling seizures per month over the three most recent months (with no fewer than two seizures in any month) but has not been evaluated in patients with less frequent seizures.
+Patients who are not candidates for resective epilepsy surgery and have few treatment options may benefit from the RNS System.
 The evidence includes an industry-sponsored RCT, as well as a long-term, open-label study, and is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.